michaelnguyen26/Projects/Software Architecture/Pipe and Filter/README.md

 # Executing the Program:

-1) Using the terminal, CMD, etc.,
+1) Use the terminal, CMD, etc.
 * Exectue cd <your_directory>/System A
-                  OR

 * Exectue cd <your_directory>/System B

 2) Execute javac *.java